-SHCC recently sent out a new Repayment Guide and supporting Calculation Sheet to help Owner/Agents with creating and documenting new repayments.
-This Guide should help O/As walk through each step of the process to set up new Repayment Agreements.
+SHCC has created Repayment Guide and supporting Calculation Sheet to help Owner/Agents with creating and documenting new Repayment Agreements.
+This Guide is meant to walk Owners/Agents through each step of the process.
 The SHCC Repayment Calculation Sheet should be completed and submitted with the voucher to help support the amount(s) requested.
 These will assist SHCC in being able to approve the repayment agreement setup amounts.

-HUD is planning to implement TRACS version 2.0.3.A later this year in order to conform to new requirements due to the HUD 4350.3 REV-1, CHG-4, the new Streamlining Rule, and other regulatory clarifications that have been issued since the release of TRACS Version 2.0.2.D.
+HUD is planning to implement TRACS version 2.0.3.A in early 2021 in order to conform to new requirements due to the HUD 4350.3 REV-1, CHG-4, the new Streamlining Rule, and other regulatory clarifications that have been issued since the release of TRACS Version 2.0.2.D.
 The transition period is currently unknown, however it is expected no earlier than March 2020.
 Software vendors are working now to update their systems to conform to the new requirements.